yiblet/cont/README.md

 ### Incremental Computation

-cont makes it easy to build computations that can be paused, resumed, and composed with other computations:
+sans makes it easy to build computations that can be paused, resumed, and composed with other computations:

 - Pause computation and resume later